apache/nuttx/configs/README.txt

 configs/lm3s8962-ek
   Stellaris LMS38962 Evaluation Kit.

+configs/lm4f120-launchpad
+  This is the port of NuttX to the Stellaris LM4F120 LaunchPad.
+The Stellaris® LM4F120 LaunchPad Evaluation Board is a low-cost evaluation platform for ARM® Cortex™-M4F-based microcontrollers from Texas\
+  Instruments.

 configs/lpcxpresso-lpc1768
   Embedded Artists base board with NXP LPCExpresso LPC1768.
 This board is based on the NXP LPC1768.
 The Code Red toolchain is used by default.